joelurtubia/Logstash-Ruby-Meraki/README.md

 # Logstash-Ruby-Meraki
-A logtash parse included a ruby script for connect to meraki api
+This is a little script fot Logstash parse included a ruby script for connect to meraki api Cisco. enjoy!!